burakcanturk/G-Rov-Teknofest-2024-AUV/README.md

 **Base.h:** https://github.com/viyalab/Base100<br>

 ## Python Libraries:
-You can upload the Python libraries with using "requirements.txt" file.
+You can upload the Python libraries with using "requirements.txt" file.<br>
 **Warning:** You must upload Python libraries to the Jetson Xavier Nx.
 So you can use the program in this computer.
 ```
 pip3 install -r requirements.txt